 A technical term used to designate how strong a magnetic field must be to affect data encoded on a magnetic stripe.
 Coercivity is measured in Oersteds (Oe).
 Coercivity is the measure of how difficult it is to encode information in a magnetic stripe.

-Several colour matching options are included with card printer/encoders.
+Several color matching options are included with card printer/encoders.
 These options are built directly into the printer driver so they are easily selected.
-Colours print with more clarity, detail and accuracy.
+Colors print with more clarity, detail and accuracy.

 Contact Smart Card Encoder

 The contact smart card encoder connects the ISO contact pins mounted on the e-card docking station to a Gemplus GemCore 410 smart card coupler mounted inside the printer.
 The GemCore 410's digital I/O is converted to a RS-232 signal which is accessible to application programs through a dedicated DB-9 port on the outside of the printer labeled "Smart Card."

 Contactless Smart Card Encoder